lacodyle/obesity_level_analysis/README.md

-# Obesity Level Analysis of Adult Population in Latin America
+## Obesity Level Analysis of Adult Population in Latin America
-<i> Machine Learning Project for DSC478: Programming Machine Learning Applications at DePaul University </i>
+<i> Machine Learning Project for DSC478: Programming Machine Learning Applications at DePaul University </i><br>
-Highlights: Cluster Analysis and Feature Selection using Decision Trees
+<i>Highlights: Cluster Analysis and Feature Selection using Decision Trees</i>

 Analysis of Obesity Levels including cluster analysis for data exploration, classification, and feature selection to analyze a dataset